fer-aguirre/numerical-expressions/README.md

 ## Contributing

-Pull requests are welcome.
+All contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are appreciated to help fix or add features.

 ## License